North Memorial Family Medicine Residency Program

 Many of our residents have an interest in underserved medicine and health disparities, whether in an urban or rural setting.
 We believe broad, vigorous training enables our residents to practice anywhere, and 30% of our graduates go on to a rural practice.
-Community outreach is also an integral part of the North Memorial residency experience.
+Community health and integration are also fundamental to the North Memorial residency experience.

 Our program has ACGME Osteopathic Recognition.

 - Longitudinal tracks in underserved and international medicine, sports medicine, research, osteopathic medicine, reproductive health, treatment of substance use disorder, and procedures

 - High volume inpatient medicine experience